Inaugural Circle, Guides, and Allies

 “You begin to realize that you’re always standing in the middle of a sacred circle, and that’s your whole life....”
 American Tibetan Buddhist nun Pema Chödrön writes.
 “Whatever you do for the rest of your life, the circle is always around you.
 Everyone who walks up to you has entered that sacred space and it’s not an accident.
 Whatever comes into the space is there to teach you.”

 We recognize the circle.
 It is the casting and of it stands as a foundation upon which the work of magic.
-In popular culture the witch may be as famous for calling quarters and casting circles than any other ceremony, ritual, and celebration.
-It is no wonder that since prehistory the circle seems to have been the hub for community.
+In popular culture, the witch may be as famous for calling quarters and casting circles than any other ceremony, ritual, and celebration.
+It is no wonder that since prehistory the circle seems to have been the hub for the community.

-“When we meet in circle we join to hold everyone in sacred space and purpose.
+“When we meet in the circle we join to hold everyone in sacred space and purpose.
 We are bringing forth an ancient way of connecting into modern times.
-We gather to share stories, to deepen our identities individually and in group—often with the intention to enable and shape a postpatriarchal way of being.
+We gather to share stories, to deepen our identities individually and in the group—often with the intention to enable and shape a postpatriarchal way of being.
 We also gather to heal life.”

 Earth too, is a circle that is hosts to species long since departed.
 They are called, Rock, River, and Tree.